JansQ-75/Riihimaatti/README.md

 #### User interface (QT)

 First, the app opens a login interface.
 The ATM app asks customer's card number and pin code.
-After succeccfull authentification, it opens the main interface of the ATM app.
+After successful authentification, it opens the main interface of the ATM app.
 There are four buttons in the ATM app's main interface.
 - The "Show balance" button shows the balance of the logged in customer's bank account.
 - The "Make a withdrawal" button opens a new interface where customer can choose the desired amount for withdrawal.
 - The "Browse transactions" button lists 10 transactions to a new interface where customer can browse previous transactions.